-I can arrange for you to have a Coronary Angiogram at Colchester Hospital or at The Orwell Suite in The Essex Cardiothoracic Centre.
+I can arrange for you to have a Coronary Angiogram at Colchester Hospital or The Nash Basildon Suite at The Essex Cardiothoracic Centre.

 A Coronary angiogram is a procedure that shows up any narrowings or blockages in the arteries feeding the heart.

 Prior to the procedure, you will have an intravenous cannula (small plastic tube) inserted into a vein in your arm.
 This is so we can give you medication or fluids before, during or after the procedure.
 If you are having the procedure from the leg artery, the nurse may have to shave a little area at the top of you leg.
 She will also take some routine observations, eg blood pressure, and may do an ECG.

 You will be taken into the cath-lab and asked to lie on a flat, thin bed.
 You will have ECG tabs put on your arms and legs and a clip put on your finger to measure the oxygen levels in your blood.

 A coronary angiogram can be done from the artery in your wrist or occasionally from the artery at the top of your leg.
 The skin over this artery will be cleaned with antiseptic lotion.
 A large drape will then be used to cover you up and just expose this small area of skin.
 Local anaesthetic will then be used to numb the skin.
 This will sting a bit but for a few seconds only.
 You should not feel any pain during the procedure.

 A needle is used to puncture the artery and a wire passed down this needle and into the artery.
 A plastic tube (called a sheath) is then passed over this wire, into the artery.
 The wire is then removed.
 A much longer, thinner, flexible tube (called a catheter) is put through this sheath and passed up the arteries in the body to the heart.
 An x-ray camera is used to check where the catheter goes.
 This camera will move around your body during the coronary angiogram but will not touch you.